AnamKhalid09/Data-Science-Job-Opportunities/README.md

 - Include a print log of each city as it's being processed, with the city number and city name.
 - Save a CSV of all retrieved data and a PNG image for each scatter plot.

-- **Note:** If you are having trouble displaying the maps, run `jupyter nbextension enable --py gmaps` in your environment and then retry.
+- **Note:** Keep an eye on datatypes and uniques values in your dataframe.

 ## Considerations
 ##References: